the Art of Community

 Ryan Sarni, CCVS Board President

-We are looking for 2 non-board members to serve on the ARC.
+We are looking for new board members to serve!
 Are you interested?Contact Us:

 NEW COVENANTS VOTING RESULTS - Click Here

 The airport influence zone exemption that was needed to proceed was passed by the Centennial Planning and Zoning Commission.
 The next meeting on Dec.
 4th, 2017 at 7:00pm where Centennial City Council will vote to move forward or not.
 This is the meeting residents will want to attend if concerned and interested in learning more.
 Richmond Homes has proposed to build adjacent to Peakview Park. very tall, dense, and no plans for green space.
 Only a sidewalk to Peakview Park.